constantinadrian/gm_v2_unit_test/README.md

             python3 manage.py showmigrations
             ```

-              NOTE: At this stage you might get a error
+              NOTE: At this stage, you might get an error

             ```
             django.db.utils.OperationalError: FATAL:  role "" does not exist on heroku postgres